Idokr1/Sale-My-House/README.md

 # Sale My House SQL

-This is an assay with Table Schema and ERD Diargram for a real estate company software's Data Base according to client's requirements
+This is an assay with Table Schema and ERD Diagram for a real estate company software's Database according to the client's requirements

   ## ERD
 ![ERD](/Assets/ERD.png)